viggy28/viggy28.dev/content/article/postgres-haproxy.md

 Type "help" for help.
 ```

-Let me stop the other container which is running database on 54326
+Let me stop the other container which is running a database on 54326

 ```bash
 viggy28@Vigneshs-MacBook-Pro haproxy $ docker stop 764dc76bada7